eclipse-velocitas/velocitas-docs/content/en/docs/Concepts/development_model/_index.md

 ### Vehicle Data Broker

-Vehicle data is stored in the `Vehicle Data Broker` conforming to an underlying [Semantic Model](#semantic-models) like VSS.
+Vehicle data is stored in the `Vehicle Data Broker` conforming to an underlying [Semantic Model](#semantic-models) like [VSS](https://covesa.github.io/vehicle_signal_specification/).
 [Vehicle Apps](#vehicle-apps) can either pull this data or subscribe for updates.
-In addition, it supports rule-based access to reduce the number of updates sent.
-The storage of the vehicle data broker will be the vehicle twin that syncs its data to the cloud.
+In addition, it supports rule-based access to reduce the number of updates sent to the Vehicle App.

 ### Semantic models